The ALA and Chapters Partnership works because ALA and the Chapters help each other help each other!

 - See Advocacy Resources for Chapters.

 - ALA has an Office for Library Advocacy, which provides resources and other assistance to Chapters.

 - ALA has an Office for Diversity, Literacy, and Outreach Services.
 The office has created Libraries Respond as a space for us to help keep current events in conversation with libraries' ongoing work in and commitment to equity, diversity, and inclusion.
-This page will be a resource for the library community to share information, find resources, and connect as they serve their communities.

-- If libraries in your states are in danger of being closed, etc., and you think ALA can help in any way, please contact the Chapter Relations Offce: Michael Dowling at 312-280-3200 or Don Wood at 312-280-2429, or contact the Office for Library Advocacy: Marci Merola at 312-2880-2431.
+- If libraries in your states are in danger of being closed, etc., and you think ALA can help in any way, please contact the Chapter Relations Office: Michael Dowling at 312-280-3200 or Don Wood at 312-280-2429, or contact the Office for Library Advocacy: Marci Merola at 312-2880-2431.
 See also Crisis Intervention.

-- Perhaps the best way to find out what Chapters do is to explore their websites, in particular their advocacy efforts on behalf of the libraries within their states and their annual conferences.
+- Perhaps the best way to find out what Chapters do is to explore their websites, in particular, their advocacy efforts on behalf of the libraries within their states and their annual conferences.
 Start by joining your state library association!

 - Another way to find out how Chapters function is by studying their self-reported activities, either in their newsletters, on their websites (including blogs), or in the annual survey they submit to ALA.
 This survey is called the State of the Chapter Annual Report.
 These snapshot reports (All State of the Chapter Reports) help Chapters and ALA assess the health and vitality of state and regional library associations.
 These reports help highlight notable activities and achievements that can be modeled, and identify challenges and needs that may be addressed collectively.